Red Is the New Blue

 The Old Economy Isn’t Dead Yet

 Go back and look at the map above.
 Look at all the deep red from Ohio through Pennsylvania and into Michigan and Wisconsin.
-That’s were industries have been shuttered, jobs have been lost, wages have been declining and where the voices of the “forgotten people” roared.
+That’s where industries have been shuttered, jobs have been lost, wages have been declining and where the voices of the “forgotten people” roared.
 The day after, presented with reality, the NYT got it right.
 “Donald Trump’s America flowed (sic) through the old union strongholds of the Midwest, along rivers and rail lines that once moved coal from southern Ohio and the hollows of West Virginia to the smelters of Pennsylvania.”

 The Last Word